OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

   - dwab = 9

   <p>Compression used for file (or file part in the multi-part case).
-All render outputs that target the same image must specify the same compression.<\p>
+All render outputs that target the same image must specify the same compression.</p>

   <h3>cryptomatte_depth</h3>